eXperiBot Documentation

 1. Open workspace

-Click on a workspace to access the projects it contains.
+Click on a workspace to access the project list.

 2. Create a new workspace